Hobbies & interests

 This is located at distance of about 160,000 light years in the Large Magellanic Cloud, a satellite galaxy of milky way.
 A supernova was recorded on the outskirts of Tarantula nebula on 1987.
 This is considered to be the closest Supernova recorded in recent times.

 It is a spiral galaxy located at a distance of 2.5 million light years from us.
 This is the farthest object visible to naked eye in clear viewing conditions.
 It appears like a cloud to naked eye or when viewed through binoculars.
 This used to be called the Andromeda nebula earlier.
-Now, this has been removed from the list of nebula and categorized as a galaxy.
+Now, this has been removed from the list of nebulae and is categorized as a galaxy.